dapr/go-sdk/examples/sagaexecutor/README.md

 First deploy & run the Subscribers & Poller components (tilt up and tilt down to undeploy)

 Whilst I used Tilt for rapid development cycles, standard Makefiles have been provided.
-As before, the name of the container registry will need to be updated to your own in these, please edit the DOCKER_ID variable in all the Makefiles before running the required build & push commands.
-There are separate ones for both amd64 & arm64 e.g.
+As before, the name of the container registry will need to be updated to your own in these, please export DOCKER_ID=<your DockerHub name> variable before running the required build & push commands.
+There are separate ones for both amd64 & arm64 e.g. in the poller directory and the the subscriber directory run:
 ```
 make build-arm64-and-push
 or